 This morning we checked into a very inexpensive motel closer to downtown.
 The hotel is owned by a lovely grandmotherly to great grandmotherly lady named Mary.
 Mary let us park our bikes in her little laundry room and told us we could use her truck to go into town for anything!
 She said she usually doesn’t offer the use of her truck but we were obviously older…and trustworthy.
 Another soft landing!

 Daily totals: 88 miles and 3,400′ climbing.
 I’d give you a trip total but we don’t have that number at the moment…

 Wildlife along the way included wild horses, horned toads and the ubiquitous antelope.
 I got very close to this pronghorn; I think he was sick.

 For the naturalists following us, we observed that pronghorns scuff out a spot before they urinate and defecate.
 Interesting, and different behavior than deer, elk, etc.

-More broad Great Divide Basin views:
+More wide open Great Divide Basin views: